 - Crusader Strike and Judgment should be used as often as possible to generate Holy Power.

 - Use Avenger’s Shield when available.
 When Grand Crusader procs use Avenger’s Shield for an extra charge of Holy Power.
 Avenger’s Shield can otherwise be used without the proc for extra damage and threat and to interrupt any non boss mobs that need interrupting.

-- Hammer of Wrath should be used when the target is below 20% health.
+- Hammer of Wrath should be used when the target is below 35% health (20% without the perk.)

 - Hammer of the Righteous replaces Crusader Strike as your primary holy power generating attack.